 The buds on my pear tree are preparing to burst.
 Daffodils and hyacinth are pushing up through the ground.
 And perennial herbs are regenerating in the garden.
 As winter’s chill retreats, the entire National Capital Area is being transformed by spring.
 Of course, the famous transformation is when bare branches break out in pink and white blooms for the National Cherry Blossom Festival.
 But the change is just as visible and dramatic all over the region, especially in Fairfax County.

-While you wait for the change to arrive, we’ve compiled a list of our favorite places to enjoy the sights of spring flowers in Northern Virginia.
+While you wait for the change to arrive, we’ve compiled a list of our favorite places to enjoy the sights and scents of spring flowers in Northern Virginia.
 Be sure to include them in your petal-peeping planning!

 George Washington’s Mount Vernon

-The George Washington Parkway
+The George Washington Memorial Parkway

 Image courtesy National Park Service

 County, Regional and National Parks

 While all our parks transform in the spring, a few definitely stand out.
 My very favorite spring excursion is to see the Virginia bluebells at Bull Run Regional Park.
 These delicate blooms only show their faces for a couple of weeks, usually at the start of April, but they lay out an impressive carpet as far as the eye can see on either side of Bull Run.
 The park is adjacent to Manassas National Battlefield Park, which has its own share of bluebells.
 (Another famous bluebell spot?
 Riverbend Park!)

 Gardens and Tours

 Image courtesy Meadowlark Botanical Gardens

 Each season offers its own special transformation in Fairfax County, but the contrast between the bare branches and brown grasses of winter to the sudden burst of blooms in spring is truly exciting.
-Start planning your spring fling in the National Capital Region today, and tag us in your adventures using #FXVA!
+Start planning your spring fling in the National Capital Region today, and tag us in your adventures using @VisitFairfax and #FXVA!